evgenyneu/evgenii.com/app/blog/_posts/2014-03-29-how-to-create-engaging-content-me-vs-us.md

 If your blog post has many shares/likes take this topic and say the same thing through a different medium: infographic, video or a slide presentation.
 This way you can reach those people who consume information through **other** distribution channels.

 Take popular content that **other** people created and repurpose it. **Give original author full credit.** Then reach out to the author: "We liked your article so much that we created a video based on it.
-Please consider sharing it with your audience."
+Let me know if you want to share it and I will send you a link."

 ### Track your conversions in Google Analytics